l1siki-dev/okinawa_gametheory/README.md

 That is Ryukyu's loss, not the Emperor's.
 The Ming effectively outsourced the logistics risk to Chusan.

-### Ryukyu is never had been soverign from the start in practical sense.
+### Ryukyu is never had been soverign in practical sense.

 It was all Ming's doing.
 That was business of Ming.
 Whatever legal difinition is.